kenjyoung/MinAtar/README.md

 ## Citing MinAtar
 If you use MinAtar in your research please cite the following:

 Young, K. Tian, T. (2019).
-MinAtar: MinAtar: An Atari-Inspired Testbed for Thorough and Reproducible Reinforcement Learning Experiments.  *arXiv preprint arXiv:1903.03176*.
+MinAtar: An Atari-Inspired Testbed for Thorough and Reproducible Reinforcement Learning Experiments.  *arXiv preprint arXiv:1903.03176*.

 In BibTeX format: